[Day#3 PyATS Series] Installing pyATS & Genie (core, NX-OS, IOS-XR plugins) using pyATS for Cisco

 In today’s Day #3 of our “101 Days of pyATS (Vendor-Agnostic)” blog series, we focus on setting up the essential components of pyATS by installing the core libraries and vendor-specific plugins such as NX-OS and IOS-XR.
 These tools are the foundation for network test automation and validation.
 Whether you’re working with Cisco IOS-XE, NX-OS, or IOS-XR platforms, having the right Genie and pyATS plugins is critical for enabling Python-based interaction with devices.
 This post is crafted for anyone interested in Python for Network Engineer roles and network automation.

-, and relevant plugin packages inside a Python virtual environment to ensure a clean and isolated setup.
+We will guide you through installing the base pyats, genie, and relevant plugin packages inside a Python virtual environment to ensure a clean and isolated setup.
 By the end of this article, you’ll have a fully working environment capable of running your first platform-specific test scripts.

 Topology Overview